 - How much are you saving now, and can you continue to save for retirement as well as fund the insurance premiums? - How much is your nest egg likely to be worth when you are in your 80s and could you fund the \$20,000 annual cost of a semi-private room in a long-term care facility? - Will you have family members nearby who could take some responsibility for you, or will you be relying on others if you need additional support? - What is your prediction for your health, based on how you're doing currently and any other hereditary factors that might afflict you?

 The Council on Aging has written an excellent guide to long-term care insurance.
 It provides insight on the types of policies available as well as some ballpark costs.
-Again we will post the article on the website and the link to it is below.
+The article is on the CUPFA website.